Skip Global navigation and goto content

 Six out of ten American adults have at least one chronic disease, and four in ten adults have more than one chronic disease.

-Risk factors are anything that increases the chance a person or group of people will get sick, hurt, or die.
+Risk factors are anything that increases the chance illness, harm, or death.
 An individual's beliefs and attitudes, what they do and don’t do, where they live and work, their age, and family health history are some of the reasons people may develop health problems.

-You can lower your chances of getting a chronic disease by keeping a healthy weight, eating healthy food, getting enough exercise, and avoid using tobacco and excessive alcohol consumpton.
+You can lower your chances of getting a chronic disease by keeping a healthy weight, eating healthy food, getting enough exercise, avoid using tobacco, and limit alcohol consumption.

-The Florida Asthma Program coordinates statewide efforts to reduce asthma disparities and hospitalization rates, as well as increase the number of people with asthma receiving self-management education.
+Florida Asthma Program - Coordinates statewide efforts to reduce asthma and hospitalization rates, as well as increase the number of people with asthma receiving self-management education.

-The Diabetes Prevention Program works to help Floridians prevent and manage diabetes and its complications, resulting in a healthier population, more productive workforce, and reduced burden on the health care system.
+Diabetes Prevention Program - Helps Floridians prevent and manage diabetes and its complications, contributing to a healthier population, more productive workforce, and reduced burden on the health care system.

 The program focuses on increasing awareness of prevention and treatment options, including various self-management education support programs.

-The program also facilitates the Diabetes Advisory Council and provides oversight for the safety-net Insulin Distribution Program.
+The program also facilitates the Diabetes Advisory Council and provides oversight for the Insulin Distribution Program.

-The Epilepsy Services Program provides case management, diagnosis, care, and treatment services for individuals with epilepsy in addition to increasing the provision of education for individuals with epilepsy and their families, physicians, hospitals, county health departments, and the public to reduce stigma and raise awareness of local health services and community resources.
+Epilepsy Services Program - Provides case management, diagnosis, care, and treatment services for individuals with epilepsy.
+The program provides education materials for individuals with epilepsy and their families, physicians, hospitals, and the public to raise awareness of local health services and community resources.

-The program provides oversight of the safety-net Epilepsy Medication Program.
+The program provides oversight of the Epilepsy Medication Program.

-The Heart Disease Prevention Program works with a variety of partners, including county health departments, health systems, universities, national and statewide organizations, and community members to implement evidence-based strategies to reduce the morbidity and mortality due to heart disease by addressing interventions to improve hypertension and cholesterol identification, management, and control.
+Heart Disease Prevention Program - Works with a variety of partners, including health systems, universities, national and statewide organizations, and community members to implement evidence-based strategies to reduce the morbidity and mortality from heart disease.

 Program activities are centered around achieving health objectives outlined by the Healthy People initiative.

-The Florida Stroke Registry conducts ongoing surveillance of hospital stroke performance metrics, accessible through data use agreements with stroke centers, to track, measure, and analyze stroke performance to identify improvements or gaps in stroke care.
+Florida Stroke Registry - Conducts ongoing surveillance of hospital stroke performance metrics made accessible through data use agreements with stroke centers, to track, measure, and analyze stroke performance.
+This survellience is critical to identifying potential improvements or gaps in stroke care.

-In addition, the registery works with stroke centers and other partners to help Floridians learn to recognize the warning signs and symptoms of a stroke.
+In addition, the registery works with stroke centers and other partners to bring awareness about stroke prevention, and ways to identify warning signs and symptoms of strokes.